Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

-The above two propositions are proven by showing that for most edges along the SAW, there exists a ``good" radius $R$ for the glued peeling process started from that edge for which a certain event occurs, and then studying the behavior of a $Q_{\op{zip}}$-geodesic when it passes through $\bdy \dot Q^{J_R}$.
-In the case of Proposition~\ref{prop-lipschitz-path}, this event corresponds to the condition that the diameters of $\bdy \dot Q^{J_R} \cap Q_-$ and $\bdy \dot Q^{J_R} \cap Q_+$ are each most $C R$, for a constant $C>1$.
-In the case of Proposition~\ref{prop-geodesic-away}, this event corresponds to the condition that a $Q_{\op{zip}}$-geodesic from $\bdy \dot Q^{J_R}$ to our given edge has to spend at least $\beta R$ units of time away from the SAW, for a constant $\beta\in (0,1)$.
-The existence of such an $R$ is deduced from the estimates of Section~\ref{sec-peeling-moment} together with a multi-scale argument.
+To prove the above two propositions, we will show that if we run the glued peeling process from a given initial edge set, then with high probability there is a radius $R$, which is not too large, for which a certain ``good" event occurs for the cluster $\dot Q^{J_R}$.
+We will then cover a given segment of the SAW by such good clusters and study the behavior of a $Q_{\op{zip}}$-geodesic when it passes through them.
+In the case of Proposition~\ref{prop-lipschitz-path}, the ``good" event corresponds to the condition that the $Q_-$-diameter of $\bdy \dot Q^{J_R} \cap Q_-$ and the $Q_+$-diameter of $\bdy \dot Q^{J_R} \cap Q_+$ are each most $C R$, for a constant $C>1$.
+This means that there is a path between any two points of $\bdy \dot Q^{J_R}$ of length at most $2 C R$ which crosses the gluing interface at most once.
+In the case of Proposition~\ref{prop-geodesic-away}, the ``good" event corresponds to the condition that a $Q_{\op{zip}}$-geodesic from $\bdy \dot Q^{J_R}$ to the initial edge set has to spend at least $\beta R$ units of time outside of a small neighborhood of the SAW.